shiimizu/ayase/README.md

 To use this template, you will need to have an accessible MySQL DB with an Asagi schema as well as a web server to host static content.
 We will be using NGINX here.

 #### Configuring ayase
-This template expects a YAML config file located at `ayase/config.yml`.
-An example is located in `ayase/config.example.yml`.
+This template expects a Python config file located at `ayase/config.py`.
+An example is located in `ayase/config.example.py`.
 Here, you can specifiy the database location, enabled archives/boards, and the expected image URL (useful if you plan to grab full images from another archive).

 #### Configuring the NGINX Web Server
 This template does not serve static content (such as the js, css, and any image files) and they will need to be hosted using an extra webserver, such as Nginx.